Ontario’s housing supply progress

 These added costs and delays drive up the cost of homes and are passed on to new home buyers and renters.

-In 2019 we introduced a range of solutions — early steps and longer-term approaches — to increase Ontario’s housing supply.
+We've introduced a range of solutions — early steps and longer-term approaches — to increase Ontario’s housing supply.

 Chart 2: Rental housing starts in Ontario from 1990–2021